Convex-Dev/design/papers/convex-whitepaper.md

 The main sections of this White Paper describe the key subsystems of Convex that make all this possible:

 * The **Consensus Algorithm** which enables the Convex network of Peers to agree on a consistent, replicated state of the world - essential to provide reliable confirmation of transactions in a decentralised system
-* The **Execution Engine** performs computations necessary to implement secured transactions on the Convex Network, and is the mechanism by which the Global State is updated and smart contracts are enforced.
+* The **Execution Engine** performs computations necessary to implement secured transactions on the Convex Network - it is the mechanism that updates the Global State and enforces Smart Contracts.
 * The **Storage System** enables Peers to store and manage data volumes with a level of scale and performance necessary to support a high throughput of transactions and data volume.
 * The **Memory Accounting** model keeps track of data sizes stored and transferred by users, allowing Convex to correctly align economic incentives to make optimal use of on-chain memory.